freeCodeCamp/guide/src/pages/linux/some-usages-for-linux/index.md

 *   The White House powers their web servers using <a href='https://en.wikipedia.org/wiki/Red_Hat' target='_blank' rel='nofollow'>Red Hat Linux</a> and <a href='https://en.wikipedia.org/wiki/Apache_HTTP_Server' target='_blank' rel='nofollow'>Apache</a>.
 *   The US Department of Defense (DoD) uses Linux to run their nuclear submarine fleet.
 *   The US Navy uses Linux for ground control software.
 *   Pakistan is using Linux in many of its public schools and colleges and plans to ultimately run it on all of its government computer systems
+*   The Sony Playstation 3 gaming console had previously made it possible to run Linux on a seperate hard drive partion.
+Scientific entities networked together consoles for powerful clusters. <a href='https://en.wikipedia.org/wiki/PlayStation_3_cluster' target='_blank' rel='nofollow'>The United States Air Force Research Laboratory</a> assembled a super computer by cluster 1760 Playstation 3 Consoles.

 Other adoptions of Linux from around the world can be viewed <a href='https://en.wikipedia.org/wiki/List_of_Linux_adopters' target='_blank' rel='nofollow'>here</a> and <a href='http://www.comparebusinessproducts.com/fyi/50-places-linux-running-you-might-not-expect' target='_blank' rel='nofollow'>here</a>